What careers follow the economics baccalaureate?

 Economics majors are successful in a wide variety of careers.
 Although various roles in businesses are most common, economics majors are successful in law, medicine, government, non-profits, and international relations, as well as in academic roles.

-Most economics majors pursue employment in the private sector.
+- Most economics majors pursue employment in the private sector.
 Graduates in economics succeed in many occupations.
 Some students plan to earn the Masters of Business Administration (MBA) degree in time.
-Others find employment with the BA is sufficient to fulfill their aspirations.
+Others find employment with a bachelors degree is sufficient to fulfill their aspirations.

-Some economists with BA degrees find employment as research associates with economic consulting firms.
+- Some economists with bachelors degrees find employment as research associates with economic consulting firms.
 Consultants advise firms on business strategies, prepare economic evidence for court cases, and develop analyses to influence public policy.

 Law and Other Professions

 - Law school is also a common destination for recent graduates in economics.
 The careful reasoning in economics is a good fit for law and many careers in the law influence significant economic decisions for firms.

 - Some students enter government service or choose jobs with non-profit entities.
 Governments at every level hire economists for their facility with statistics and analysis.